A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

+For the case with constant causal effect, we have $\tau_i = \tau$ and $S_1^2 = S_0^2$.
+The difference between the two variance estimators reduces to

 Under $H_0(\text{Neyman})$, $\bar{Y}_1 = \bar{Y}_0$, and the difference between the two variances is of higher order, and two tests have the same asymptotic performance.
-However, under the alternative hypothesis, $\tau = \bar{Y}_1 - \bar{Y}_0 \neq 0$, and the difference above is positive for large $N$, and we will reject Neyman's null hypothesis more often than Fisher's null hypothesis.
+However, under the alternative hypothesis, $\tau = \bar{Y}_1 - \bar{Y}_0 \neq 0$, and the difference above is positive and of order $1/N$, and Neyman's test will reject more often than Fisher's test.
+With larger effect size $|\tau|$, the powers differ more.

+For balanced experiments with $N_1= N_0,$ the difference between the two variance estimators reduces to the same formula as (\ref{eq::compare_balance}), and the conclusions are the same as above.